Skip to main content

 The criteria for admission are that the candidate must

 • Each applicant for the full-time taught M.Sc. course is required to submit a brief research plan as part of the application process.
-Please visit the link provided under further information to download the guidelines.

 Documentation required to complete application